atreyasha/monix/docs/develop.md

 6. Downgrade

-    1.  add pacman hook to update downgraded packages when feature is available upstream
+    1.  add pacman hook to update/log downgraded packages when feature is available upstream

     2.  add workflow to install `downgrade` packages from a file when available upstream